page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 • Funded accounts stay in demo mode: Your percentage of the profits will be very real, but you’ll never be in the real market.
 This is, of course, what My Forex Funds was doing.

-• Payout issues: Like lots of prop firms, the Funded Trader was blindsided by Deel’s sudden refusal to work with them.
-The Funded Trader seems to have caught up with all outstanding payouts, but processing times were quite long.
+• Payout issues: Like lots of prop firms, the Funded Trader was blindsided by Deel’s sudden refusal to work with them as a payout provider.
+The scramble to provide a new payout processor cost TFT a lot of their credibility.

 • Size: According to CEO Angelo Ciaramello, the Funded Trader has, as of the end of October, more than $700 million in “simulated funding accounts.”
-That scares me for a number of reasons.
+That scared me for a number of reasons, and Ciaramello more or less disappeared when the Funded Trader ceased operations for the first or second time.

 The Funded Trader Program highlights